self-actuated/actuated.com/posts/2023-12-04-custom-sizes-bpf-kvm.md

 And as part of our work to provide hosted [Arm CI for CNCF projects](/blog/arm-ci-cncf-ampere), including [Tetragon](https://github.com/cilium/tetragon) and [Cilium](https://github.com/cilium/cilium), we've now enabled eBPF and BTF features within the Kernel.

-> [Berkley Packet Filter (BPF)](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) is an advanced way to integrate with with the Kernel, for observability, security and networking.
+> [Berkley Packet Filter (BPF)](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) is an advanced way to integrate with the Kernel, for observability, security and networking.
 You'll see it included in various CNCF projects like Cilium, [Falco](https://github.com/falcosecurity/falco), [Kepler](https://www.cncf.io/projects/kepler/), and others.

 Whilst BPF is powerful, it's also a very fast moving space, and was particularly complicated to patch to Firecracker's minimal Kernel configuration.
 We want to say a thank you to [Mahé Tardy
 ](https://twitter.com/mtardy_?lang=en) who maintains Tetragon and to [Duffie Coolie](https://www.linkedin.com/in/mauilion) both from [Isovalent](https://isovalent.com/) for pointers and collaboration.